-The scope of public disclosure depends on the structure of the business combination.
-A corporate transaction, such as a plan of arrangement, requires the parties to have agreed to the transaction and its material terms in advance of the public announcement by way of a news release of such transaction.
-Once terms are agreed and announced, the target company will prepare a management information circular, which is then filed with the governing securities regulator and mailed to shareholders of the target company.
-The management information circular will set out certain prescribed information with respect to the transaction including, inter alia, a description of the background to the transaction and the negotiation process that occurred between the parties and, more specifically, will include information that is material to the shareholders in order for them to make a reasoned decision to approve, and vote in favour of the plan of arrangement, or reject the transaction and vote against the transaction at a duly called and properly constituted meeting of shareholders.
+The form of business combination determines the scope of public disclosure.
+A corporate transaction, such as a plan of arrangement, requires the parties to have agreed to the transaction and its material terms in advance of the public announcement by way of a news release of the transaction.
+Once terms are agreed and announced, the target company will prepare a management information circular, which is then filed with the governing securities regulators and mailed to shareholders of the target company.
+The management information circular will set out certain prescribed information with respect to the transaction including, inter alia, a description of the background to the transaction and the negotiation process that occurred between the parties and, more specifically, will include information that is material to the shareholders for them to make a reasoned decision to approve and vote in favour of the plan of arrangement or reject the transaction and vote against the transaction at a duly called and properly constituted meeting of shareholders.
 Where the transaction involves the issuance of the acquirer's securities as consideration, the management information circular must include prospectus-level information, including historical and, in certain cases, pro forma financial information about the acquirer.

-As discussed in question 4, takeover bids require the acquirer to file a takeover bid circular with the applicable securities regulators.
+Takeover bids require the acquirer to file a takeover bid circular with the applicable securities regulators.
 The takeover bid circular must be mailed to shareholders of the target company.
 A takeover bid circular must contain certain required information, including:

-- the terms of the offer; - the acquirer's intentions in respect of the offer, including a second stage transaction, historical trading in the securities of the target company; the acquirer's holdings of the securities of the target company; - sources of financing for the offer; - any arrangements between the acquirer and any director, officer or shareholder of the target company; and any other information that would be material to the shareholders' decision to accept or reject the offer.
+- the terms of the offer; - the acquirer's intentions in respect of the offer, including a second-stage transaction, historical trading in the securities of the target company; - the acquirer's holdings of the securities of the target company; - · sources of financing for the offer; - any arrangements between the acquirer and any director, officer or shareholder of the target company; and - any other information that would be material to the shareholders' decision to accept or reject the offer.